QEF/SternheimerGW/test-suite/overview.md

 The following SGW features are tested in this suite

 * evaluate the dielectric function on the imaginary axis
+* evaluate the dielectric function along the real axis
+* select a specific k-point for the dielectric constant
+* manual selection of solver for W
+* use the direct solver to determine the dielectric constant
 * Godby-Needs plasmon pole model to obtain a denser grid on the imaginary axis
 * full frequency integration using Pade approximation to interpolate
 * obtain the Green's function on the real axis